 It is important to know that if you plan to continue living in your home for a long time without consideration of selling, you might want to make the improvements simply for your own comfort and satisfaction.
 In that case, it is less important to concentrate on amenities that will help the home sell and concentrate on those that make you happy and comfortable.

 Adding a nice patio or porch is probably the number one improvement requested for mobile homes.
-A building permit will mostly likely be required to do this kind of work and it would be worth your while to check with various contractors.
+A building permit will most likely be required to do this kind of work and it would be worth your while to check with various contractors.